 Working in the public interest may involve working for a public interest group such as the African Canadian Legal Clinic, or the Women's Legal and Education Action Fund, or doing legal aid work at a legal aid clinic, like the Metropolitan Toronto Chinese and Southeast Asian Legal Clinic.

 Working in private practice means that you have individual clients, which may be people or corporations.
 This may involve working at a big firm (over 100 lawyers) or a small law firm.
 Lawyers often specialize in one area of the law, for example, family law, criminal defence law, corporate law, environmental law.
 Others, however, have full service practices, in which they specialize and offer services in several practice areas.

 Working for the government means that the government itself is your client.
 This may involve working as a Crown Attorney prosecuting criminals or working for a ministry such as the Ministry of Health or the Ministry of Labour.

 Getting a law degree is one of the best educations you can get; the possibilities are endless!

-For more information about the Career Development Office at U of T visit our website at
+For more information about the Career Development Office at U of T Law visit our website at

 For More Information

 Prepared by the Career Development Office and the JD Admissions Office, Faculty of Law, University of Toronto.